Chatterino/chatterino2/docs/wip-plugins.md

 ##### `Channel:replace_message(message, replacement[, hint])`

 Replace a specific message with a different one.
-`hint` is a zero-based index (from the start) where the message is probably located.
+`hint` is a one-based index (from the start) where the message is probably located.
 This is checked first.
 Otherwise the behavior is identical to the overload without this parameter.

 ##### `Channel:replace_message_at(index, replacement)`

 Replace a message at an index with a different one.
-`index` is a zero-based index (from the start) of the message to replace.
+`index` is a one-based index (from the start) of the message to replace.

 ##### `Channel:clear_messages()`